Solid nitrogen: Carbon monoxide

 The carbon monoxide molecule (CO) is very similar to dinitrogen in size, and it can mix in all proportions with solid nitrogen without changing crystal structure.
 Carbon monoxide is also found on the surfaces of Pluto and Triton at levels below 1%.
 Variations in the infrared linewidth of carbon monoxide absorption can reveal the concentration.

 Noble gases

 Neon or xenon atoms can also be included in solid nitrogen in the β and δ phases.
 Inclusion of neon pushes the β−δ phase boundary to higher pressures.
 Argon is also very miscible in solid nitrogen.
 For compositions of argon and nitrogen with 60% to 70% nitrogen, the hexagonal form remains stable to 0 K. A van der Waals compound of xenon and nitrogen exists above 5.3 GPa.
 A van der Waals compound of neon and nitrogen was shown using Raman spectroscopy.
 The compound has formula (N_{2})_{6}Ne_{7}.
 It has a hexagonal structure, with a=14.400 c=8.0940 at a pressure of 8 GPa.
 A van der Waals compound with argon is not known.

 Hydrogen

-With dideuterium, a clathrate (N_{2})_{12}D_{2} exits around 70 GPa.
+With dideuterium, a clathrate (N_{2})_{12}D_{2} exists around 70 GPa.